olcf/olcf-test-harness/docs/_sources/user_guide/launching.rst.txt

 test capable of logging metrics to InfluxDB, see :ref:`Modifying a Test to Log Metrics to InfluxDB`.
-Given a compatible test that reports application metrics, adding *RGT_INFLUX_TOKEN* and *RGT_INFLUX_URI* to the environment enables InfluxDB test metric logging..
+Given a compatible test that reports application metrics, adding *RGT_INFLUX_TOKEN* and *RGT_INFLUX_URI* to the environment enables InfluxDB test metric logging.

 Launching the OTH